Skip to main content

 October: National Friends of Libraries Week offers a two-fold opportunity to celebrate Friends – promoting the group in the community, raising awareness and increasing membership and also giving libraries and boards of trustees the opportunity to recognize the Friends for their help and support of the library.

 November: ALA's National Gaming Day, first celebrated in 2008, focuses on the social and recreational side of gaming.
 Gaming at the library encourages patrons of all ages to interact with diverse peers, share their expertise and develop new strategies for gaming and learning.
 At the library, kids can socialize with their friends and play board and video games while surrounded by books, librarians and a real world of knowledge.
 In 2017, the celebration was changed from a day to an entire week.

-Program and Communication Librarian
+Communication and Technology Librarian

 © 2020 cdlc.org | Capital District Library Council